-- the address details of the organisation; - the full name (full first names, prefixes birth name, birth name, prefixes surname and surname) and contact details of the legal representative of the organisational identity. - the full name and contact details of the authorised applicant/applicants that may apply for and withdraw UZI cards on behalf of the organisation. - (optional) the AGB code (care institution code or practice code). - Proof that the name of the organisational entity is up-to-date and correct.
-This proof can take the form of: - the registration number under which the organisational entity is listed in the Trade Register of the Chamber of Commerce and which shows the accuracy of the name; - Proof that the legal representative is authorised to represent the organisation.
-This proof can take the form of: - the registration number under which the organisational entity is listed in the Trade Register of the Chamber of Commerce and which shows the authority; - copy of the document appointing the legal representative.
+- the address details of the organisation; - the full name (full first names, prefixes birth name, birth name, prefixes surname and surname) and contact details of the legal representative of the organisational identity. - the full name and contact details of the authorised applicant/applicants that may apply for and withdraw UZI cards on behalf of the organisation. - (optional) the AGB code (care institution code or practice code). - Proof that the name of the organisational identity is up-to-date and correct.
+This proof can take the form of: - the registration number under which the organisational identity is listed in the Trade Register of the Chamber of Commerce and which shows the accuracy of the name; - Proof that the legal representative is authorised to represent the organisation.
+This proof can take the form of: - the registration number under which the organisational identity is listed in the Trade Register of the Chamber of Commerce and which shows the authority; - copy of the document appointing the legal representative.
 Only when the legal representative does not appear from the Commercial Register of the Chamber of Commerce. - Proof that the names of the people referred to in the application form are correct.
 This proof must be submitted in the form of a copy of an identification document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
 All first names must be written out in full on the submitted identification document.
 The identification document submitted must be valid on the date of registration.
-The UZI register archives the copies of the submitted identification documents. - Proof that the organisational entity belongs to the domain of the UZI register.
+The UZI register archives the copies of the submitted identification documents. - Proof that the organisational identity belongs to the domain of the UZI register.
 Please refer to Annex 2 for a more detailed explanation.
-Organisations which are included in the register of accredited institutions within the framework of the Care Institutions (Accreditation) Act [Wet toelating zorginstellingen] (WTZi) or in the Pharmacies Register within the framework of the Medicines Act [Geneesmiddelenwet] belong to the domain and do not need to submit any proof.
-If the organisation is not included in the WTZi register or the Pharmacies Register, proof must be submitted in the form of: - a copy of a document of establishment or notarial deed; - a copy of a licence or decision; - a care agreement; - a signed personal statement by all parties involved (only to be submitted if the organisation does not have legal personality). - Data from subscriber organizations registered with the UZI-register are shared with the National Service for Identity Data (RvIG) for inclusion on the BSN authorization list8. - If applicable, the subscriber can indicate on the application form that his data 9 may be shared once with VZVZ.
+Organisations which have an accreditation within the meaning of the Care Institutions (Accreditation) Act [Wet toetreding zorgaanbieders] (Wtza) or are included in the Pharmacies Register within the framework of the Medicines Act [Geneesmiddelenwet] belong to the domain and do not need to submit any proof.
+If the organisation does not have a Wtza-permit or is not included in the Pharmacies Register, proof must be submitted in the form of: - a copy of a document of establishment or notarial deed; - a copy of a licence or decision; - a care agreement; - a signed personal statement by all parties involved (only to be submitted if the organisation does not have legal personality). - Data from subscriber organizations registered with the UZI-register are shared with the National Service for Identity Data (RvIG) for inclusion on the BSN authorization list8. - If applicable, the subscriber can indicate on the application form that his data 9 may be shared once with VZVZ.
 In the absence of this permission, no data will be shared with this organization.

 The UZI register checks the authenticity, completeness and accuracy of the submitted documents.
 The UZI register checks whether any AGB code submitted corresponds to the AGB code in the Vektis registration.
 The UZI register checks whether the organisation belongs to the domain of the UZI register (see Annex 2).
 If proof of this is submitted in the form of a personal statement, the UZI register will request the underlying evidence on a random basis before registration takes place.
+The UZI register informs the subscriber of the registration or rejection of the registration request.
+In the event of a rejection, the reason for the rejection will be stated.